Müllerian agenesis: Treatment

-A number of treatments have become available to create a functioning vagina, the first successful uterus transplantation has been done in 2021, giving fertility to the transplant recipient.
+A number of treatments have become available to create a functioning vagina.
 Standard approaches use vaginal dilators and/or surgery to develop a functioning vagina to allow for penetrative sexual intercourse.

 A number of surgical approaches have been used.
 In the McIndoe procedure, a skin graft is applied to form an artificial vagina.
 After the surgery, dilators are still necessary to prevent vaginal stenosis.
-The Vecchietti procedure has been shown to result in a vagina that is comparable to a normal vagina in patients.
-In the Vecchietti procedure, a small plastic “olive” is threaded against the vaginal area, and the threads are drawn through the vaginal skin, up through the abdomen and through the navel using laparoscopic surgery.
-There the threads are attached to a traction device.
-The operation takes about 45 minutes.
-The traction device is then tightened daily so the olive is pulled inwards and stretches the vagina by approximately 1 cm per day, creating a vagina approximately 7 cm deep in 7 days, although it can be more than this.
-Another approach is the use of an autotransplant of a resected sigmoid colon using laparoscopic surgery; results are reported to be very good with the transplant becoming a functional vagina.
+The Vecchietti procedure has been shown to result in a vagina that is comparable to a typical vagina.
+In the Vecchietti procedure, a small plastic “olive” is threaded against the vaginal area, and the threads are drawn through the vaginal skin, up through the abdomen and navel using laparoscopic surgery.
+There, the threads are attached to a traction device.
+The traction device is then tightened daily so the “olive” is pulled inwards and stretches the vagina by approximately 1 cm per day, creating a vagina approximately 7 cm deep in 7 days.
+The operation takes approximately 45 minutes.
+Another approach is the use of an autotransplant of a resected sigmoid colon using laparoscopic surgery; results are reported to be very good, with the transplant becoming a functional vagina.

 Uterine transplantation has been performed in a number of people with Müllerian agenesis, but the surgery is still in the experimental stage.
 Since ovaries are present, people with this condition can have genetic children through IVF with embryo transfer to a gestational carrier.
 Some also choose to adopt.

+Experimental

 In October 2014, it was reported that a month earlier a 36-year-old Swedish woman became the first woman with a transplanted uterus to give birth to a healthy baby.
-She was born without a uterus, but had functioning ovaries.
-She and the father went through IVF to produce 11 embryos, which were then frozen.
+The mother was born without a uterus, but had functioning ovaries.
+She and the father used IVF to produce 11 embryos, which were then frozen.
 Doctors at the University of Gothenburg then performed the uterus transplant, the donor being a 61-year-old family friend.
 One of the frozen embryos was implanted a year after the transplant, and the baby boy was born prematurely at 31 weeks after the mother developed pre-eclampsia.

+As of 2023 more than 100 uterus transplants have taken place with around 50 babies being born worldwide.

+Laboratory-grown vagina

-Promising research include the use of laboratory-grown structures, which are less subject to the complications of non-vaginal tissue, and may be grown using the woman's own cells as a culture source.
-The recent development of engineered vaginas using the patient's own cells has resulted in fully functioning vaginas capable of menstruation and orgasm in a number of patients showing promise of fully correcting this condition.
+Promising research includes the use of laboratory-grown structures, which are less subject to the complications of non-vaginal tissue, and may be grown using the woman's own cells as a culture source.

+A 2014 study and experiment with laboratory-grown engineered vaginas using the patient's own cells resulted in fully functional vaginas capable of menstruation, sustaining penetrative sex, and orgasm in 4 patients, showing promise of fully correcting this condition.